 According to its financial policies, the Commission is to maintain a reserve that contains the equivalent of at least half of the Commission's budgeted revenues for the current fiscal year.
-Long-term projections of revenues and expenditures permit program operations to be adjusted to ensure a sufficient reserve is maintained.
+Long-term projections of revenues and expenses allow program operations to be adjusted to ensure a sufficient reserve is maintained.
+The overall financial position of the Commission as reflected in its long-range model continues to support the opportunity for implementation of strategies as contained in the Commission's strategic plan.